eciavatta/caronte/README.md

 ```

 ## Configuration
-The configuration takes place at runtime on the first start via the graphical interface (TO BE IMPLEMENTED) or via API.
+The configuration takes place at runtime on the first start via the graphical interface or via API.
 It is necessary to setup:
 -   the `server_address`: the ip address of the vulnerable machine.
 Must be the destination address of all the connections in the pcaps.
 If each vulnerable service has an own ip, this param accept also a CIDR address.
 The address can be either IPv4 both IPv6
 -   the `flag_regex`: the regular expression that matches a flag.
 Usually provided on the competition rules page
 -   `auth_required`: if true a basic authentication is enabled to protect the analyzer